 The number of sessions required depends on your needs and how you feel about the issues you may have.
-Counselling can be either short or long term but I usually find that an inital 6 sessions with a review after 5 is a good place to start, ultimately it is up to you to decide what’s right for you.
+Counselling can be either short or long term but I usually find that an initial 6 sessions, with a review after 5, is a good place to start, ultimately it is up to you to decide what’s right for you.

 How much does it cost?

-Standard sessions will be charged at £50 per session which lasts 60 minutes.
+Standard sessions will be charged at £60 per session lasting 50 minutes.

-A discounted rate is available for student counsellors of £35
+A discounted rate of £40 is available for student counsellors

 I am a recognised counsellor & psychotherapist for the following Providers: